section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 ### General Loop Structure

 There are two types of loops:
-1. #### Definite Loops
+1. **Definite Loops**
 These are loops that we know the number of times we want to execute the code.***For example***, The `For Loop`, later on through this article, we shall come to understand that it has a definite number of iterations known to the programmer.

-2. #### Indefinite Loops
+2. **Indefinite Loops**
-These refer to loops we do not know the number of times we want to execute the code. ***For example***, The `While Loop` and The `Do-While Loop`, later on, we shall come to understand what it means by the iterations not known to the user.
+These refer to loops we do not know the number of times we want to execute the code. ***For example***, The `While Loop` and The `Do-While Loop`, later on, we shall come to understand what it means by the iterations not known to the programmer.

 The general loop structure refers to the fundamental components of loops in all languages and usage.
-All the loop types mentioned above have the following characeristics:
+All the loop types mentioned above have the following characteristics:

 - *Counter Variable* - We also know this as the initializer.
-It is the starting point of the loop where it executes.
+It is the starting point where it executes.

 - *Condition Check* - This is the condition a loop has to start or execute.
 After it's met, it ends.

-- *Increment or Decrement Counter Variable*  - This refers to the number in which counter variable increases or decreases until the loop meets the condition.
+- *Increment or Decrement Counter Variable*  - This refers to the number in which counter variable increases or decreases it meets the condition.

 ### Loops in Dart